learn-co-curriculum/dsc-generating-word-embeddings-lab/README.md

 ```

-As you can see from the output above, your model isn't perfect, but 'Queen' is still in the top 3, and with 'Princess' not too far behind.
-As you can see from the word in first place, 'reminiscent', your model is far from perfect.
+As you can see from the output above, your model isn't perfect, but 'Queen' and 'Princess' are still in the top 5.
+As you can see from the other word in top 5, 'reminiscent' -- your model is far from perfect.
 This is likely because you didn't have enough training data.
 That said, given the small amount of training data provided, the model still performs remarkably well!

 In the next lab, you'll reinvestigate transfer learning, loading in the weights from an open-sourced model that has already been trained for a very long time on a massive amount of data.
 Specifically, you'll work with the GloVe model from the Stanford NLP Group.
 There's not really any benefit from training the model ourselves, unless your text uses different, specialized vocabulary that isn't likely to be well represented inside an open-source model.

 ## Summary

-In this lab, you learned how to train and use a Word2Vec model to created vectorized word embeddings!
+In this lab, you learned how to train and use a Word2Vec model to create vectorized word embeddings!